Bungie-net/api/CONTRIBUTING.md

 ** IMPORTANT NOTE **

-Note that the Swagger files in this project are generated on our side, which means that, if you manually edit the Swagger files, your efforts will be lost.
-We have to fix our generator rather than accept pull requests to fix the spec on a more permanent basis: so please, don't worry about editing the spec manually and issuing a pull request.  (if you would still like to do so for other people to use in the interim, that's great: just know that we can't accept your pull request directly for integration)
+Note that the Swagger files in this project are generated on our side: as a result, if you manually edit the Swagger files your efforts will be lost.
+We have to fix our generator rather than accept pull requests to fix the spec on a more permanent basis.
+So please, don't worry about editing the spec manually and issuing a pull request.  (if you would still like to do so for other people to use in the interim, that's great: just know that we can't accept your pull request directly for integration)

 Instead, file an Issue and provide the following: